ropensci/roweb3/content/blog/2022-03-29-safeguards-and-backups-for-github-organizations/index.md

 ### Pushing to several remotes

-One strategy to not lose the content of git repos is to push to several remotes.
+One strategy to not lose the content of git repos is to push to several remotes (say, a GitHub _and_ a GitLab repository).
+It is also great to have a remote to push to when one of them, say GitHub, is down.

 ### Backing up entire repositories (issues included!)